Skip to main content

 • Record-breaking floods overwhelmed cities and towns across Western Europe in July 2021.

-Despite the disturbing news, disaster management experts have the ability to both lead life-saving response and recovery efforts for future possible catastrophes and limit and eliminate factors that make communities vulnerable to disasters, resulting in less suffering and loss.
+Despite the disturbing news, disaster management experts can both lead lifesaving response and recovery efforts for future possible catastrophes and limit and eliminate factors that make communities vulnerable to disasters, resulting in less suffering and loss.

 For example, to strengthen their response capacity, disaster management experts use innovative methods, such as community-based disaster management.
 This people-centered approach recognizes that community members often understand their vulnerabilities best because they can most readily identify local problems and people in the community who require extra support.